 Replace PHP with static HTML

-When necessary, you should replace PHP with static HTML as it can drastically cut down the load time of your page.
+When necessary, you should replace PHP with static HTML as it can drastically cut down your page’s load time.

 Using a Content Delivery Network

-As discusses earlier, users in different geographical regions might experience different loading times on your site as the location of your web hosting servers which can adversely impact your site speed.
-Although using a Content Delivery Network (CDN) you can speed up the loading times for all of your visitors and you will not lose any user.
+Users in different geographical regions experience different loading times on your site because your web hosting servers’ location can skeptically impact your site speed.
+Although using a Content Delivery Network (CDN), you can speed up the loading times for all of your visitors, and you will not lose any user.

 You can use StackPath CDN or MaxCDN.

-We hope this article will give you some insights regarding speeding up WordPress.
-As we have mentioned 9 ways to speed up WordPress but we recommend you to try out these ways and check the speed before and after implementing these techniques as you will be electrified by these load time changes.
-If you have any queries, don’t hesitate to contact us.
+We hope our article will provide you with some insights regarding speeding up WordPress.
+As we have mentioned, nine ways to speed up WordPress, but we recommend trying out these ways and checking the speed before and after implementing these techniques as these load time changes will electrify you.
+In case of any queries, please don’t hesitate to contact us.